 The world of canines and their selection, breeding, raising and training is extremely varied indeed.
 Many organizations have attempted to harness variables and set standards for canines in multiple facets, all with varying degrees of success.
-The problem with most large state, country or even world organisations is the immutable fact that they are too malleable, especially over the course of decades.
-There must be movement made available to organisations, but it must be most cautiously guarded against directions which in time lead it down the path to the detriment of the very said canine it purported to promote and protect.
+The problem with most large state, country or even world organizations is the immutable fact that they are too malleable, especially over the course of decades.
+There must be movement made available to organizations, but it must be most cautiously guarded against directions which in time lead it down the path to the detriment of the very said canine it purported to promote and protect.
 These organizations many times grow into factions that turn into bureaucratic vestiges of their original articles and objectives.

 Our focus is the working German Shepherd dog.
 Work in our definition is simple: “Canine used for locating dangerous substances or persons, and biting.”
 It is true there do exist other functions of work, but it is not what we are concerned about.
 It is “High Work” or “Highest Work” where we are distinct from most others.
 Canines under this definition are without any doubt exposed to the most extreme pressures and stresses in the world.